 Phone 0141 222 7300

 Once you have been granted leave to remain in the UK, your support and housing from the Home Office will continue for a further 28 days.
-During this time (usually a few days to a week after you have received a positive decision), a member of staff from the Asylum and Refugee Service will contact you to arrange to visit you in your current accommodation.
+During this time (usually a few days to a week after you have received a positive decision), a member of staff from the Asylum and Refugee Service will contact you.
 They will help you with your benefits claim (if you are making one) and to access more permanent accommodation after your asylum support is due to finish.

 If your asylum claim has been refused

 If you have exhausted all your appeal rights, the Home Office can withdraw funding and accommodation from you and you will be expected to return to your country of origin.
 If you are unable to do this you can apply for support, under section 4 of the Immigration and Asylum Act 1999, from the Home Office.
-For further information contact the Scottish Refugee Council or Migrant Help, or see the Home Office website page about asylum support.
+For further information contact Migrant Help, or see the Home Office website page about asylum support.

 If you are not already receiving a service from your local social work office you will be referred to the Asylum Assessment Team.